HighwayWu/ImageForensicsOSN/README.md

 ```

 ## Acknowledgments
-- Part of the network codes are based on the [SCSE-U-Net](https://github.com/maloyan/Roscosmos)
+- Part of the network codes are based on the [SCSE-U-Net](https://github.com/maloyan/Roscosmos) and [DiffJPEG](https://github.com/mlomnitz/DiffJPEG)
 - The [Tianchi Competition](https://tianchi.aliyun.com/competition/entrance/531812/introduction)